 BENEFITS OF THE NATALIE MILLER FELLOWSHIP

-The successful applicant in 2016 will receive a grant of up to $20,000 for a program of development in their field that will deliver significant benefits to the applicant and the wider Australian screen community.
+The successful applicant will receive a grant of up to $20,000 for a program of development in their field that will deliver significant benefits to the applicant and the wider Australian screen community.

 WHO CAN APPLY?